Temperature dependence of electronic conductivity from ab initio thermal simulation: Results and Discussion

 \subsection{Aluminum–Graphene Composite}

 The running time average of $N_t^2$ for Al–Gr converges well and increases smoothly with temperature over the range 100--700~K (Figure~\ref{fig:Fig_Al_Gr}a).
 Instantaneous $N_t^2$ traces at the simulated temperatures are shown in Figure~S4.
-After calibrating the conductivity at a reference temperature of 300~K (Section~\ref{sec:fittingN2}), $\sigma_{\mathrm{N^2}}(T)$ exhibits an approximately linear increase with temperature, with slope $1.49\times10^{4}~\mathrm{S\,m^{-1}\,K^{-1}}$ (Figure~\ref{fig:Fig_Al_Gr}b).
-Within a Mott-type picture, this trend indicates a semiconducting-like response at the Al–Gr interface where thermal fluctuations promote near-$E_F$ states and enhance the time-averaged overlap between occupied and accessible electronic states.
+Following $\eta$ calibration at 300~K (see Table \ref{tab:calibration}), we found that $\sigma_{\mathrm{N^2}}(T)$ exhibits an approximately linear increase with temperature, with slope $1.49\times10^{4}~\mathrm{S\,m^{-1}\,K^{-1}}$ (Figure~\ref{fig:Fig_Al_Gr}b).
+This trend indicates a semiconducting-like response at the Al–Gr interface where thermal fluctuations promote near-$E_F$ states and enhance the time-averaged overlap between occupied and unoccupied electronic states.

 This behavior contrasts with previous simulations of flat single- and double-layer Al–Gr composites, which report a metal-like decrease in $\sigma(T)$ with increasing temperature~\cite{NepalAPL2024}, although at fixed temperature the conductivity increases as the Al--C distance is reduced from 3.41 to 2.97~\AA.
 The metallic-to-semiconducting behavior in the Al–Gr composite arises from its microstructure---aluminum coupled to a multilayer, undulating graphene stack---which appears to stabilize and thermally activate interfacial conduction channels, leading to the monotonic increase in conductivity.
 To our knowledge, this provides the first atomistic evidence of semiconducting behavior in multilayer ($>3$-layer) Al–Gr composites with a worm-like graphene morphology, consistent with high-resolution imaging observations by Kappagantula \textit{et al.} \cite{KK_observation}.